Table Of Content

 Chapter 3: Before Reidville - Part 4

-This part explores the early years Herb and Elsie experienced after moving to Reidville in 1936.
+This part explores Herbert and Elsie Reid's early years in Reidville after moving there from Neddies Harbour in 1936.

-This part discuss the arrival of Ezekiel Rumbolt and brothers of Mary Ann Major; Frank and Jake.
+This part discuss the arrival and departure from Reidville of Ezekiel Rumbolt, and Aunt Mary Ann Reid's brothers; Frank (& Anne) Major and Jake (& Margaret Rumbolt) Major.

-This part discuss the arrival of Douglas and Alice Reid to Reidville in 1937 and the loss of a brother, William (Jr., Willie) Reid.
+This part discuss the arrival of Douglas and Alice Reid to Reidville in 1937 and the loss of a brother, William Junior or Willie Reid.

 Chapter 4 Part 4: Reidville - The Beginning: 1933-1955 William Oxford